Sheezy-Art/sheezy-hub/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or a video to help explain your problem.

 **Device**
-- Type: [e.g. Desktop PC, Tablet, Smartphone]
+- Type: [e.g. Desktop, Laptop, Tablet, Smartphone]
 - OS: [e.g. Windows, iOS]
-- Browser: [e.g. Google Chrome, Safari, Opera]
+- Browser: [e.g. Chrome, Safari, Firefox]
-- Version: [e.g. 22]
+- Browser Version: [e.g. 127]